jetty/jetty.project/SECURITY.md

 ## Experimental Features

+Jetty may ship experimental features, declared in the javadocs, or in the documentation, or via warning logs at Jetty startup.
-Some features of Jetty are considered experimental.
-Any security issue found in an experimental feature is not considered a security issue but rather a bug.
-Feel free to report those bugs to the [Jetty issue tracker](https://github.com/eclipse/jetty.project/issues).
+Security issues found in experimental features are not considered vulnerabilities, but rather just regular bugs.
+Feel free to report them to the [Jetty issue tracker](https://github.com/eclipse/jetty.project/issues).

 ## Reporting a Vulnerability